 Content judged by reviewers to promote illegal activity, constitute lobbying, or solely highlight a product or service offered for profit will be returned to the author for revision or retraction.

 SUPPORT FOR CREATING AND SHARING POSTERS

-Event organizers will host a short webinar on 7 December 2pm ET to further discuss our vision for posters and go over what is available to presenters in our event platform, Mighty Networks.
-This event is an opportunity for prospective presenters to have questions answered ahead of submitting proposals.
-Register here for connection details.
+Event organizers will hosted a short webinar on 7 December 2pm ET to further discuss our vision for posters and go over what is available to presenters in our event platform, Mighty Networks.
+This event was an opportunity for prospective presenters to have questions answered ahead of submitting proposals.
+Watch recording here.